 Apps and Audio Guides

-- Rick Steves Audio Europe (free) — Lisbon walking tour audio with strong historical context
+- Rick Steves Audio Europe (free) — Lisbon walking tour audio with solid historical context

 - VoiceMap Lisbon (€5–€10 per tour) — narrated routes including Alfama, Bairro Alto, and Belém